Firefighters battle intense wildfires in Utah, California

 Fire officials said Sunday they were hoping that upper level moisture would help them in their effort to douse the blaze that was 8 percent contained and destroyed at least 13 homes and eight outbuildings.

-The fire in California started Sunday afternoon in Santa Clarita north of Los Angeles, prompting authorities to send crews to fight the blaze that quickly grew to more than 1 square mile (2.6 square kilometers), fed by tinder-dry brush and driven by winds in stifling heat.
+The fire in California started Sunday afternoon in Santa Clarita north of Los Angeles, prompting authorities to shut down all lanes of a highway and send crews to fight the blaze that quickly grew to more than 1 square mile (2.6 square kilometers), fed by tinder-dry brush and driven by winds in stifling heat.
 One structure was destroyed but authorities did not say if it was a home.

+Los Angeles County sheriff’s deputies were helping residents of some homes evacuate “out of an abundance of caution.”
+The sheriff’s office in a statement did not say how many people had been evacuated.

 The Utah firefighters could face more challenges on Monday because the National Weather Service warned of critical fire weather conditions with gusty winds, high temperatures and low humidity.
 There’s also a chance for thunderstorms that could add more sparks.